tanner-rig/lambda-starter/README.md

 - `npm run exampleFunction` runs that one function using the mock json file

-- `npm run deploy` to deploy your functions to aws
+- `npm run deploy` to deploy your functions to aws and create the endpoints in api-gateway